Workpop/optimistic-middleware/README.md

 1. `[type] - action type corresponding to reducer state change`
 2. `[stateKey] - key of reducer related to action`
-3. `[async] - asynchronous function intended to mutate some data on the server`
+3. `[async] - asynchronous function intended to make mutation/remote call to the server`
 4. `[data] - data needed to change the state in the reducer`
 5. `[onSuccess] - function to be called when async function returns *optional`
 6. `[simulate] - function be called to simulate the optimistic update *optional`